muquit/go-xbuild-go/README.md

 go build .
 ```

-## Setup
+## How to use

-1. Copy go-xbuild-go somewhere in your PATH
+- Copy go-xbuild-go somewhere in your PATH.
+If you followed the step in *Quick Start*, it should
+   be  already in your path.
-2. Copy platforms.txt to your project root
+- Copy *platforms.txt* to your go project's root directory.
-2. Create a VERSION file with your version (e.g., v1.0.1)
+- Create a VERSION file with your version (e.g., v1.0.1).
-3. Edit platforms.txt to uncomment the platforms you want to build for
+- Edit platforms.txt to uncomment the platforms you want to build for.

-go programs can be cross compiled for more than 40 platforms.
+go programs can be cross compiled for more than 40 platforms. `go tool dist list` for the list
+supporeted by your version of go.

 A few lines of platforms.txt is shown below:
 ```text
 ########################################################################